Cheapest car insurance in Washington, D.C. for a bad driving record

 Data updated in 2024

-Cheapest car insurance in Washington D.C. with multiple tickets
+Cheapest car insurance in Washington, D.C. with multiple tickets

-One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
-Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.
+While one traffic ticket can affect car insurance rates, multiple tickets can significantly increase those rates.
+Failure to obey speed limits and traffic laws leads insurers to believe they will eventually have to pay claims due to risky driving.

-This table shows Washington D.C. drivers how much multiple tickets increase premiums.
+This table shows Washington, D.C. drivers how much multiple tickets increase premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket